fun4seb/GitNotes/2020 ~ Fall/URBS230/URBS230 - Week 1.md

 ## Key Questions

 ### How does Childe's definition of the city compare to Wirth and previous authors?
-- Childe is more based from an **archaeological perspective**
+- Childe relies heavily on a **archaeological perspective**
 - **"Writing"** as a criteria

 > 4: "Yet a certain size of settlement and density of population, is an essential feature of civilization" Childe give more weight to **size and density** as criteria for civilizations (cities).
 While Wirth recognizes their relevance, he is much more critical of the arbitrary nature of looking to numbers for strict cutoffs; **standards of size and density are always changing, both over time and geographically**

-- Childe constructs an "ideal type"
+- Childe constructs an **"ideal type"** of settlement

-### Other Questions
+	- **Refer to Childe's ten criteria that distinguish cities from villages**

-2. What was the importance of "surplus" food in early urbanization?
+### What was the importance of "surplus" food in early urbanization?
+- Food surplus is the **MOST IMPORTANT** thing; **there can be no urbanization without the wealth of a surplus**
+- Childe's ten criteria all stem from the governance opportunities provided by a surplus of food

-3. What social changes went along with early urbanization?
+### What social changes went along with early urbanization?
+1. **Division of labor**
+2. Class society, **ruling class vs. majority**
+	- Instead of belonging to kinship groups, people belong to the city and their class groups (Guilds and groups of workers, priests, soldiers, etc.; People become aligned with and separated according to their specialized occupation)

-4. Exploring stages of "savagery", "barbarism" and "civilization"; What are terms like "savagery" and "barbarism" problematic in discussion developmental stages of civilization?
+### Why are terms like "savagery" and "barbarism" problematic in discussion developmental stages of civilization?
+- Colonialist mindset, assumption that "we are civilized and you are not therefor we can impose our power upon you"
+- Idea that certain types of settlements are inferior to more "advanced" types, are there not inherent problems in modern living that don't exist in more "savage" living?

 ## Criticisms
-- This paper reads like it is written from an ivory tower, looking down on less "sophisticated" modes of living and maintains the tone that earlier stages of development = inferior; why does more advanced mean superior, are there not inherent problems with modern modes of living compared with more pre-industrial modes of living?
+- This paper can a very colonialist mindset in regard to the valuation of less advanced societies; almost dehumanizing at times.
+Childe looks down on less "sophisticated" modes of living and maintains the tone that earlier stages of development = inferior; why does more advanced mean superior, are there not inherent problems with modern modes of living compared with more pre-industrial modes of living?

 - Childe outlines the hierarchy of societal evolution and states that each follows the last in a sequence of societal evolution, however he then goes on to say there has been no recorded instance of savages civilizing themselves, how did any community evolved from savagery when it is impossible for savages to civilize?
 This is also a ignorantly condescending point to be made that savages need outside intervention to be saved from their own savageness

 ## Childe's Evolutionary Stages of Pre-Industrial Societies
-- Sociologists of the 1800's classified pre-industrial societies in a hierarchy of evolutionary stages
+- Sociologists of the 1800's classified pre-industrial societies in a hierarchy of evolutionary stages, a model that Childe relies heavily on to organize the ideas of urban transitions over human history into neat categories; **a problematic way to think**
 	1. Savagery
 	2. Barbarism
 	3. Civilization